 - Verbal conduct such as epithets, derogatory comments, slurs or unwanted comments and jokes;

 - Visual conduct such as derogatory posters, cartoons, drawings or gestures;

 - Physical conduct such as assault, blocking normal movement, restraint, touching or other physical interference with work directed at an individual;

-- Emails that contain offensive comments, jokes or visual images: or
+- Written or electronic communication (email, text messages, social media messages, physical notes, etc.) that contain offensive comments, jokes or visual images: or

 - Threats and demands to submit to certain non-work-related conduct or perform certain non-work-related actions in order to keep or get a job, to avoid some other loss, or as a condition of job benefits, security or promotion.

 5. REPORTING PROCEDURE